j256/ormlite-core/README.txt

 MAVEN DEPENDENCIES:

-The following packages are defined as dependencies in the pom.xml maven configuration file.
-The versions can be tuned as necessary.

-Main Dependencies:

-	javax-persistence -- 1.0

-	The javax.persistence classes are centralized in the JavaxPersistence misc class and can easily be removed there.
+ORMLite has no direct dependencies.
+It has logging classes that depend on commons-logging and log4j but these will not be instantiated unless they exist in the classpath.
+Package versions can be tuned as necessary.

 Optional Dependencies:

-	The commons-logging and the log4j packages are referenced in the Logger classes but ORMLite will not use the classes unless they exist in the classpath.

 	commons-logging -- 1.1.1
 	log4j -- 1.2.15